 Piyaz, pronounced ‘pee-ahz,’ is a Turkish salad recipe made with white beans, onions, tomatoes, parsley, and a simple lemon vinaigrette.
-The salad is popular in Turkish restaurants and often paired with köfte and other grilled meats.
+The salad is popular in Turkish restaurants along with köfte, Adana kebab, and other grilled meats.

-- Lemon Juice: Lemon juice brightens the salad, but use red wine vinegar if you prefer something sweeter.
+- Lemon Juice: Lemon juice brightens the salad, but use red wine vinegar or pomegranate molasses for a bit of variation.

-- Onion: I prefer red onion because the strong flavor compliments the salad.
-You can also replace red onions with shallots or white onions.
+- Onion: I prefer using red onion because the strong flavor complements the other vegetables.
+White onions or shallots will work.

-- Parsley: Garnish with parsley, or replace it with mint or cilantro, depending on your preference.
+- Parsley: Garnish the salad with fresh parsley, or replace it with chopped cilantro or mint leaves.

-- Sumac: Massage sumac into the onions like you would prepare sumac onions.
-Ground-up sumac berries are tart and sweet and provide bright color and flavor.
+- Sumac: Massage sumac into the onions like you would to prepare sumac onions.
+The ground sumac berries provide a tart and sweet flavor.
 Sumac is a popular Middle Eastern spice found online and in health stores.
-However, I recommend visiting local Middle Eastern stores to explore; if you don’t have any, use sweet paprika use extra lemon juice.
+However, I recommend visiting a local Middle Eastern grocery store to explore.

 The full recipe with measurements is in the recipe card below.